Amit-Prasad/union_of_convex_separators/README.md

 # Union of Convex Separators
 A novel machine learning algorithm for binary classification problem in the making.
-To appear in CODS COMAD 2024 (https://cods-comad.in/).
+Winner of best paper award at CODS COMAD 2024 (https://cods-comad.in/).

 Designed by : Amit Prasad (https://www.linkedin.com/in/amit-prasad-951081119/), Prof. Rahul Garg(https://www.cse.iitd.ac.in/~rahulgarg/), Prof. Yogish Sabharwal (https://www.cse.iitd.ac.in/~yogish/HomePage/Home.html)